ad-ha/atw/README.md

 - **Localization**: Support for multiple languages, including English and Spanish.
 - **Customizable Update Intervals**: Set how often the integration fetches data from API providers.

+- **Historical Data Import**: Available as a service, you may import historical data from each API for a specific asset. _(still under testing)_

 ## Installation

 ### HACS (Recommended)